mattermost/docs/source/set-up/shared-channels.rst

 1. System Admins must enable Shared Channel functionality for their Mattermost instance.
 See our `Configuration Settings <https://docs.mattermost.com/administration/config-settings.html#enable-shared-channels-experimental>`__ documentation for details.

 2. System Admins `use a slash command <https://docs.mattermost.com/help/messaging/executing-commands.html>`__ to establish a secure and trusted relationship between other Mattermost E20 instances.
 This process involves creating a password-protected, encrypted invitation, creating a strong decryption password, then sending the invitation and password to the System Admin of a remote Mattermost instance.
+We strongly recommend that you share the details of the secure connection invitation using a communication channel other than Mattermost, such as by email.

 3. The remote System Admin receiving the invitation uses a slash command to `accept the invitation <#accepting-a-secure-connection-invitation>`_.